 Beauty Bound

 Personally, I love binding.
 Especially the hand stitching.
 It’s like a special treat!
 I think it’s like one of my hygge places.
-Curl up on a lounge with a matching thread and just quietly stitching.
+Curl up on a lounge with a matching thread and just quietly stitch.

 Prepare binding strips for quilts